Estimated reading time: 4 minutes

-Before you plant fruit trees this winter, there’s a few other steps we recommend first.
+Before you plant fruit trees this winter, there are a few other steps we recommend first.

 We usually get lots of questions about soil prep at this time of year.
 It’s true that Autumn is an excellent time for soil improvement and preparation before you plant new fruit trees in winter.

 There’s usually enough of a gap between when the harvest of summer fruit has finished and when planting happens in winter, to allow for planting an autumn green manure crop, for example.

-However, before you even start thinking about soil prep, there’s a few other steps you need to do.
+However, before you even start thinking about soil prep, there are a few other steps you need to do.

 The 5-step process

 - Review how your fruit trees performed this summer

 Did you get enough fruit to meet your goals?
 If not, why not — was it because of disease, lack of pollination, or just not enough trees?
 We recommend you keep a fruit tree diary to help track how your trees are performing.